Concrete Curing Compounds

 Maintaining correct levels of hydration also aids in reducing shrinkage cracking.
 Shrinkage cracking occurs if the surface dies out too quickly whilst the underlying concrete is still plastic.
 Although not normally a structural issue, shrinkage cracking is unsightly and detracts from the natural finish of concrete.

-Can’t I just add more water to the concrete mix to make stronger?
+Can’t I just add more water to the concrete mix to make it stronger?

 Great question!
 Adding excess water to your mix will increase workability with it will also upset the water to cement ratio and reduce the strength of the concrete.
 This will potentially lead to a weak and dusty concrete.